 Sagebrush is an obligate mycorrhizal species.
 Cheatgrass invasion may reduce mycorrhizal abundance and change their communities, thereby complicating sagebrush restoration success.
 With this study we aim to investigate how arbuscular mycorrhizal fungi (AMF) communities and abundance differ between sagebrush and cheatgrass dominated ecosystems, and how invasion by cheatgrass affects plant performance and carbon allocation to AMF in sagebrush seedlings.

-Impacts of fuel reduction treatments on plant-soil feedbacks in cheatgrass dominated ecosystems of the Intermountain West
+Impacts of fire frequency on plant-soil feedbacks in the Columbia Basin

-Collaborators: David Pilliod (USGS), Doug Schinneman (USGS), Anne Halford (BLM).
+Collaborators: Dr. Doug Schinneman (USGS), Dr. Susan McLroy (USGS).
 Funded by USGS and BLM